pedroCollogno/satisfied/README.md

 I use a slightly modified version of [raylib-go](https://github.com/bonoboris/raylib-go) bindings (check out the [original here](https://github.com/gen2brain/raylib-go)).

+I also rely on [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) with custom bindinds, to display files and message native dialogs.

 The codebase is split into files by topic; each of them may contains update and/or draw logic.